Kum-Sita/Kumari/README.md

 - Once the processing is complete without major errors, the following line will come in the output of the command prompt.

-INFO: Jenkins is fully up and running
+ Jenkins is fully up and running